 Students at UK partner colleges

 You should follow the above process if you are a student based at one of our UK partner colleges.
 You can also seek guidance from staff at your college.

-If you wish to withdraw from an NHS Student Bursary-funded programme or PGCE programme, you will need to contact your Programme Leader.
+If you wish to withdraw from an ITE or PGCE Education course, you will need to contact your Programme Leader in the first instance.